cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

 permalink: /cloud/getting-started/create
 ---

-This guide walks you through setting up Cloud and connecting your Cube project to your database.
+This guide walks you through setting up Cube Cloud and connecting your Cube project to your database.

 ## Step 1: Create an account